agarrharr/adam.garrett-harris.com/_posts/2015-02-26-how-to-convert-a-wordpress-site-to-jekyll-with-github-pages.markdown

 Create an index.html to get started and as soon as you commit, Github will create your site at `userame.github.io/project-name`.

 Congratulations!
 You're using Jekyll and Github Pages.
-Static html sites are technically valid Jekyll.
+Static html sites are actually valid Jekyll sites.
 Next we'll learn how to run the site locally, use Jekyll templates, and import your posts from Wordpress.

 ## Install Jekyll and the Github Pages Gem